nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

 It puts some distance between new responsibilities and old ones.

-It can be a first step towards a better design when the old code is particularly hard to work with.
+It can be the first step towards a better design when the old code is particularly hard to work with.

 **If you are into _Domain Driven Design_ (DDD)**, this approach is also recommended to phase out a legacy system.

 You consider the legacy system as a black box.
 You create a Bubble Context in which you start applying the DDD principles.
 This Bubble Context interacts with the old legacy system, through an Anticorruption Layer.

-Progressively, new features gets implemented in the growing Bubble Context.
+Progressively, new features get implemented in the growing Bubble Context.
 Meanwhile, the legacy system will be less involved in the business.

 Until one day, you will be able to switch it off _for good_. 🙌